hashicorp/terraform/website/docs/commands/workspace/delete.html.md

 ---
 layout: "docs"
-page_title: "Command: workspace delete"
+page_title: "Command: state delete"
-sidebar_current: "docs-commands-workspace-sub-delete"
+sidebar_current: "docs-commands-state-sub-delete"
 description: |-
-  The terraform workspace delete command is used to delete a workspace.
+  The terraform state delete command is used to delete a named state.
 ---

-# Command: workspace delete
+# Command: state delete

-The `terraform workspace delete` command is used to delete an existing workspace.
+The `terraform state delete` command deletes one of the additional states that you can optionally associate with your configuration.

 ## Usage

-Usage: `terraform workspace delete [OPTIONS] NAME [DIR]`
+Usage: `terraform state delete [OPTIONS] NAME [DIR]`

-This command will delete the specified workspace.
+If you are using [multiple states](/docs/state/multiple.html) with your configuration then you can use `terraform state delete` to discard one of the non-default states.

-To delete an workspace, it must already exist, it must have an empty state, and it must not be your current workspace.
-If the workspace state is not empty, Terraform will not allow you to delete it unless the `-force` flag is specified.
+By default this command will refuse to delete a state that has at least one resource tracked in it.
+You can use

-If you delete a workspace with a non-empty state (via `-force`), then resources may become "dangling".
-These are resources that physically exist but that Terraform can no longer manage.
-This is sometimes preferred: you want Terraform to stop managing resources so they can be managed some other way.
+[`terraform destroy`](../destroy.html) with that state selected to destroy the objects associated with those resources.

-Most of the time, however, this is not intended and so Terraform protects you from getting into this situation.
+Deleting a state without destroying all of the associated objects first would cause Terraform to "forget" those objects and thus require you to delete them manually outside of Terraform.
+If you want to delete a state without deleting the associated objects first &mdash; and thus leaving them behind unmanaged by Terraform &mdash; you can use the `-force` option to override the usual error message in that case.

-The command-line flags are all optional.
-The only supported flag is:
+This command accepts the following options:

 * `-force` - Delete the workspace even if its state is not empty.
-Defaults to false.
-* `-lock`  - Lock the state file when locking is supported.
-Defaults to true.
+* `-lock=false` - Disable the default behavior of locking the state before deleting it.
-* `-lock-timeout`   - Duration to retry a state lock.
-Default 0s.
+* `-lock-timeout=DURATION` - If the lock is already held, wait for the given duration in case the lock is released before returning an error.

 ## Example

 ```
-$ terraform workspace delete example
+$ terraform state delete example
-Deleted workspace "example".
+Deleted state "example".
 ```